OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 * Platform Server 11.14.0 or later.

-* Service Center must be connected to your external database.
+* All infrastructure servers must be able to connect to the external database.

-* If you use the Internal Network configuration, you must add the [Integration Builder IPs](../../managing-the-applications-lifecycle/secure-the-applications/configure-internal-network.md).
+* If you use the [Internal Network configuration](../../managing-the-applications-lifecycle/secure-the-applications/configure-internal-network.md), you must add the [Integration Builder IPs](../../setup/network-requirements.md#Integration_Builder).

 ## Known limitations

-* Previous external database extensions created in Integration Studio can not be edited in Integration Builder.
+* Previous external database extensions created in Integration Studio cannot be edited in Integration Builder.

-* External database extensions created in Integration Builder can not be edited in Integration Studio.
+* External database extensions created in Integration Builder cannot be edited in Integration Studio.

-* An external database integration created in Integration Builder only supports one database at a time.
+* An external database integration created in Integration Builder only supports one database,catalog, or schema at a time.
 If you require various tables from different databases, you must create several integrations.

 * It's not possible to define the following fields at attribute level: data types, length, ignore, mandatory, autonumber, delete rule, and description.